semgrep/semgrep-docs/docs/kb/semgrep-code/InvalidHeaderValue.md

 import MoreHelp from "/src/components/MoreHelp"

-# Troubleshooting `ValueError: Invalid header value` errors
+# Troubleshoot `ValueError: Invalid header value` error

 When scanning with Semgrep, you may run into the following error: